 If you meet the conditions, you can claim Dutch tax benefits outside the Netherlands.
-You must send a personal income statement to the Tax and Customs Administration in the Netherlands when you file your tax return.
+You must send a personal income statement to the Tax Administration in the Netherlands when you file your tax return.

 First check whether you meet the conditions to claim Dutch tax benefits outside the Netherlands.

-If you meet the conditions and want to claim Dutch tax benefits, you must send a personal income statement to the Tax and Customs Administration.
+If you meet the conditions and want to claim Dutch tax benefits, you must send a personal income statement to the Tax Administration.
 You are advised to send the personal income statement at the same time as your tax return.
 If you cannot, file your tax return first so that you do not have to request an extension for it and send your personal income statement after you have filed your tax return.

 If you have a tax partner (information in Dutch) and either you or your tax partner is not a qualifying non-resident taxpayer, only the qualifying non-resident taxpayer has to submit a personal income statement for the year in question.